ami-iit/paper_guedelha_2022_irc_flexible-matlab-simulink-robots-simulator/docs/analysing-the-simulation-speed-improvement.md

 - **Tracking the dynamics computation functions individually:** The MATLAB profiler tracks the execution of all MATLAB interpreted code called from the class `Robot` targeted functions listed above.
 That code runs a cascade of wrapper functions that call MEX functions built with C Matrix API, and which implement the iDynTree library functions.
 - **Tracking the total execution time:** The Simulink profiler tracks the total execution time of the most outer Simulink block `RobotDynWithContacts` and the execution self-time of the Step MATLAB System block within, which instantiates the class `Robot` and calls the dynamics computation functions.
 Note that as the Simulink profiler tracks only the Step MATLAB System execution self-time, not the MATLAB interpreted code sub-calls, we characterize the core-simulator total execution time by the Simulink block `RobotDynWithContacts` execution time.

-1. In a terminal, go to the directory where you cloned the repository `matlab-whole-body-simulator`and checkout the commit .
+1. In a terminal, go to the directory where you cloned the repository `matlab-whole-body-simulator`and checkout the commit depending on the simulator version you wish to profile:
+    - profiling before the optimisation: use commit 6af23d0d11d3b3153a374d649ce91535104eeb6f.
+    - profiling after the optimisation: use commit 266512a87b6a5bcf438744463855ecbd290d520d.

 1. In the MATLAB command line change the current folder to the that same directory where you cloned the `matlab-whole-body-simulator`.